 Capacity

-The new Sphere would have a capacity to seat 6,000 people, which is relatively small compared to the Las Vegas Sphere, and would mark the first use of the reduced-capacity venue format.
-The new format was designed to allow the company to enter new markets while maintaining the immersive technology.
+The new Sphere would seat 6,000 people, making it smaller than the Las Vegas Sphere, and would introduce the company’s first reduced-capacity venue format.
+The company designed this format to enter new markets while maintaining its signature immersive technology.

 Economic Impact